Open-Attestation/open-attestation-cli/README.md

 open-attestation wrap ./examples/raw-documents/ ./examples/wrapped-documents/ --oav3
 ```

->**Note:** You should wrap Transferable Records individually, as each of them will be minted to a unique title escrow that represents the document's beneficiary and holder entities.
+>**Note:** Transferable Records must be wrapped individually as each of them will be minted to a unique title escrow that represents the document's beneficiary and holder entities.
 For more information about title escrow, see [here](https://www.openattestation.com/docs/integrator-section/transferable-record/overview).

 ### Unwrapping documents

-The `unwrap` command processes a document in the input directory.
-It will unwrap the document that has been wrapped to its raw document form, and display it in the console.
+The `unwrap` command processes a  wrapped document in the input directory.
+It will unwrap it to its raw document form, and display it in the console.

 The following shows a command example of `unwrap`: